Savings Rate Comparison Calculator

 Frequently Asked Questions

-Large traditional banks like Chase, Bank of America, and Wells Fargo have high overhead costs (branches, staff, marketing) and don't need to compete on rates because they rely on customer inertia and convenience.
-They know most customers won't switch despite earning 0.01-0.05% APY when online banks offer 4-5% APY.
-The difference on $50,000 is over $2,000/year in lost interest!
+Large banks like Chase, Bank of America, and Wells Fargo have high overhead costs from branches, staff, and marketing.
+They rely on customer inertia and convenience rather than competing on rates.
+Most customers won't switch despite earning 0.01-0.05% APY when online banks offer 4-5% APY.
+On $50,000, that difference is over $2,000/year in lost interest.